 I wonder if he lives nearby and comes here often – perhaps a neighbour of the lady watching her children play.

 Has he seen it all and it is now nothing to wonder at, just a calming backdrop to everyday life?

-Do the locals see the detail of the roof spires?
+I wonder if the locals see the detail of the roof spires?

-Or do they just know it it as a holy place, for once inside there can be no doubt of that.
+I am sure that whether the locals, like most of us when surrounded by familiar things, see the wonderous detail of the building or not, they just know it it as a holy place, for once inside there can be no doubt of that.

 Despite the commercialism, there is a depth of feeling about this working church that overcomes that of it being one of the world’s best known and most visited tourist attractions.

 Notre Dame Paris was one of the first Gothic cathedrals to be built - and one of the first to use Flying Buttresses.